 Columns (5) and (10) of Table 7 display a similar exercise but instead using the global dollar factor, which recall is the difference in excess returns between high and low dollar-beta currency portfolios.
-While the average dollar excess return itself contains information about US-specific shocks as the bilateral exchange rate vis-à-vis the dollar must contain some information about the US pricing kernel, when we take the difference between the dollar portfolios, we purge US-specific shocks and isolate the global source of risk present in the average excess returns against the dollar.
-As we can see, HML carry risk is again significantly priced for the carry trade and all portfolios at 8.4% and 6.5% per annum respectively.
+While the dollar factor itself contains information about US-specific shocks as bilateral exchange rates vis-à-vis the dollar must contain some information about the US pricing kernel, when we take the difference between the dollar portfolios, we purge US-specific shocks and isolate the global source of risk present in the average excess returns against the dollar.
+HML carry risk is again significantly priced for the carry trade and all portfolios at 8.4% and 6.5% per annum respectively.
 As in the case with the dollar factor, intermediary capital risk is also marginally priced at 2.3% per annum for the joint cross-section, but not the carry.
 Furthermore note that in contrast to the specification without US risk purged, we now obtain a significant risk price for the global dollar factor for the entire cross-section of foreign exchange returns at 8.7% per annum.
-This confirms the previous results that global risk is pertinent in the pricing of exchange rate risk and contains risks that are independent of those contained within the HML carry factor.
+This confirms the previous result that global risk is pertinent in the pricing of exchange rate risk and contains risks that are independent of those contained within the HML carry factor.

-One might ask whether the marginal significance of intermediary capital risk in the joint cross-section in the specifications in Columns (9) and (10) invalidates the claim that intermediary capital is contained within the the HML carry factor as it should be insignificant upon the inclusion of the factor that subsumes it.
+One might ask whether the marginal significance of intermediary capital risk in the joint cross-section in the specifications in Columns (9) and (10) invalidates the claim that intermediary capital is contained within the HML carry factor as it should be insignificant upon the inclusion of the factor that subsumes it.
 Concerns may be alleviated under the assumption that the HML carry factor contains a number of risks, which include intermediary capital.
-It could be the case that there are times when intermediary capital fluctuates, but other risks contained in the HML carry factor also move, nullifying each other and leaving a net zero effect on the HML carry factor.
-But if intermediary capital risk is relevant for exchange rate risk premia, the capital shock alone would capture this variation, whereas it would be overlooked and awash as proxied by the HML carry factor.
+It could be the case that there are times when intermediary capital fluctuates, but other risks contained in the HML carry factor also move, nullifying the effect of intermediary capital risk on the carry trade and leaving a net zero effect on the HML carry factor.
+However if intermediary capital risk is still relevant for exchange rate risk premia, the capital shock alone would capture this variation, whereas it would be overlooked and awash if only proxied by the HML carry factor.
 I posit that the marginal significance of intermediary capital risk despite the inclusion of the HML carry factor captures this relationship.